joaquimserafim/streaming_two_files_into_one/README.md

-Stream two files into one
+two streams into a single stream with aligned pairwise data

 cd & npm install